IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *sub* (REQUIRED): If known, unique identifier of the user; the *client_id* otherwise [JWT Access Token, Section 2.2].

-- *aud* (REQUIRED): Single valued identifier of the Resource Server api endpoint to be accessed [JWT Access Token, Section 2.2].
-This parameter SHALL match the *resource* parameter claimed by the Authorization Client.
+- *aud* (REQUIRED): An array of identifier strings for the Resource Server endpoints to be accessed [JWT Access Token, Section 2.2].
+In the special case when the JWT has one audience, the "aud" value MAY be a single case-sensitive string.

 - *jti* (REQUIRED): A unique identifier for the JWT access token [JWT Access Token, Section 2.2].